- Board Fellows Program

 - Employment Information

-The Career Services Office adheres to the Principles for a Fair and Ethical Recruitment Process, stated by The National Association for Law Placement.NALP member employers are expected to follow the guidelines, as well.
-Questions regarding the application of the NALP guidelines should be directed to Linda Jones, the Senior Director of Career Services.
+The Career Development Office adheres to the Principles for a Fair and Ethical Recruitment Process, stated by The National Association for Law Placement.NALP member employers are expected to follow the guidelines, as well.
+Questions regarding the application of the NALP guidelines should be directed to Linda Jones, the Senior Director of Career Development.

 Since NALP no longer provides guidance on the timing of offers, Moritz has adopted the following policy, based on significant input from employers who participate in OCI.